D04: The Role of a Lietime

 WRITER 4: Uh-huh, uh-huh?
 Yeah?

-HEAD WRITER: Jucking idiot.
-Are you jucking out of your mind?
+HEAD WRITER: You jucking idiot.
+Are you jucking outta your mind?

 SHAE: GOOD_E, do you see what's happening here?